 Be mindful of your inhalation and your exhalation.
 Do not attempt to regulate your breathing in any way.
 However, your body wants to breathe, place your mindfulness on the pure sensation of breathing.

 Take a few minutes to sit with mindfulness of the breath.
-Notice that thoughts are flowing.
+Notice that feelings and thoughts arise and pass away.
 Return your awareness to your breath.
-As thoughts continue to arise, gently put your thoughts aside, not following one thought with another thought, and place your mindful awareness on your breathing.
-As thoughts arise, gently put your thoughts aside and remain mindful of your breathing.
-This is being mindful of the breath, holding in mind your breathing.
+As feelings and thoughts continue to arise and pass away return your awareness to your breath.
+Gently put distractions aside, not following one thought with another thought, and place your mindful awareness on your breathing.
+Gently put distractions aside, not following one thought with another thought, and place your mindful awareness on your breathing.
+This is being mindful of the breath, holding in mind your breath in your body.

 This is the basic practice – being mindful of the breath in the body.
 Remember that a trance-like state or the forced elimination of all thoughts is not a goal of meditation.
 We are conscious beings – thoughts should be flowing.
 The purpose of meditation is to not be distracted by thoughts.
 When you find that you are caught up in your thoughts, return mindfulness to the sensation of breathing.

 As thought constructs or physical feelings arise, dispassionately remain mindful of them for a few moments.
 Acknowledge the thought or feeling as impermanent and return your mindfulness to your breathing.
 You are now engaging in the “vipassana” part of shamatha-vipassana meditation of gaining useful insight.